Best UI/UX practises for ecommerce website design

-Bargain Hunters are shoppers who have a limited budget and are constantly looking for the best possible minimum price to close the deal.
-Bargain Hunters take no time to switch to the competitor if they don’t find what they’re looking for.
+Bargain Hunters are shoppers with a limited budget and are constantly looking for the best possible minimum price to close the deal.
+They take no time to switch to the competitor if they fail to find what they are looking for.

-These are shoppers who are (most likely) not going to buy the same product again from your website.
-Their motivating factor for the purchase could be a heavy discount, specific need, or just an impulsive buy.
+These are shoppers who (most likely) won’t buy the same product from your website again.
+Their motivating factor for the purchase could be a heavy discount, a specific need, or just an impulsive buy.
 They could also be a channel through another source who might have just gifted them vouchers, gift cards, etc.

-A “No Account required” purchase would be the best experience for any One-Time Shopper as they are generally not familiar with your website, making them want to complete the process quickly.
+A “No Account required” purchase would be the best experience for any One-time shopper as they’re generally not familiar with your website, making them want to complete the process quickly.

-As an eCommerce business, ‘Product Shoppers’ & ‘Researchers’ are the user personas that you want to be able to provide a great user experience too.
-When designing for eCommerce website, you want to consider them as your primary visitors, as they are the ones who would provide long term value to your business.
+As an eCommerce business, ‘Product Shoppers’ & ‘Researchers’ are the user personas you want to be able to provide a great user experience to.
+You want to consider them as your primary visitors, as they are the ones who would provide long term value to your business.

 Common UX Design Problems

-Some common UX problems that customers face when using an eCommerce platform are:
+Here are a few common UX problems that customers face when using an eCommerce platform: